jonathanmccann/backport-automator/README.md

 Download the Jira CLI JAR from here - https://bobswift.atlassian.net/wiki/download/attachments/16285777/jira-cli-3.9.0-distribution.zip?version=1&modificationDate=1401618313091&cacheVersion=1&api=v2

-Note: Version 4 and above require a connector installed in Jira.
+> Note: Version 4 and above require a connector installed in Jira.
 Version 3.9.0 does not and has all the necessary features.
 Instead of asking the Jira administrator to install this connector, it is simpler to use an older version.

 Extract the zip file some place for permanent storage.
 Inside of the extract directory, open the ```jira.sh``` file.
-Modify the Java command to resemble the following:
+Modify the Java command to resemble the following, providing values for the Jira username and password:

 ```java -jar `dirname $0`/lib/jira-cli-3.9.0.jar --server http://issues.liferay.com --user ${jira.username} --password ${jira.user.password} "$@"```